Planning is painful for all lines of business—but IT Finance has it tougher than most.

-IT costs are driven by inefficiency, demand, or expanded initiatives.
+Inefficiency, demand, or expanded initiatives drive IT costs.
 Without information to justify these costs, IT Finance looks at increased spend as a problem without a solution.
-If Storage costs go up 30% year over year, but the unit rate of storage ($/TB) falls by 20%, IT Finance can engage in a funding debate with the business rather than a (possibly more prickly) operational efficiency debate with I&O. IT Finance can only have the right conversation if they have access to the right information.
+If storage costs go up 30% year over year, but the unit rate of storage ($/TB) falls by 20%, IT Finance can engage in a funding debate with the business rather than a (more prickly) operational efficiency debate with I&O. IT Finance has the right conversation when they have access to the right information.

 Forecasts provide current data points to inform action in the face of changing financial realities.
 Frequent forecasts enable stakeholders to make more informed decisions, improve plan accuracy, and adjust spend levels and allocations to support strategic initiatives.